-This display shows the velocity profile and the evolution the velocity versus time of up to four gates.
-The position of the gates is selected on the graph that shows the velocity profile by placing a cursor on the data profile.
+This display shows the velocity profile and the evolution of the velocity versus time for a particular gate.
+The position of the gate is selected on the graph that shows the velocity profile by placing a cursor on the velocity profile.
 The time scale of the graph that shows the velocity versus time can be changed in the windows named "V(t) parameters".